-Included in Environmental Obligations on the Company's Consolidated Balance Sheets at March 31, 2014 and December 31, 2013 are \$0.4 million and \$1.0 million, respectively of current accrued liabilities, and \$1.8 million and \$1.8 million, respectively, of non-current accrued liabilities associated with Northern Utilities' environmental remediation obligations for former MGP sites.
+Included in Environmental Obligations on the Company's Consolidated Balance Sheets at June 30, 2014, June 30, 2013 and December 31, 2013 are \$1.2 million, \$1.0 million and \$1.0 million, respectively, of current accrued liabilities, and \$2.0 million, \$1.8 million and \$1.8 million, respectively, of non-current accrued liabilities associated with Northern Utilities' environmental remediation obligations for former MGP sites.
 Corresponding Regulatory Assets were recorded to reflect that the future recovery of these environmental remediation costs is expected based on regulatory precedent and established practices.

-Fitchburg's Manufactured Gas Plant Site - Fitchburg anticipates beginning the implementation of a permanent remediation solution at the former MGP site at Sawyer Passway, located in Fitchburg, Massachusetts in the second quarter of 2014.
-Included in Environmental Obligations on the Company's Consolidated Balance Sheet at March 31, 2014 and December 31, 2013 are \$1.0 million and \$0, respectively of current accrued liabilities, and \$11.0 million and \$12.0 million, respectively, of non-current accrued liabilities related to estimated future cleanup costs for permanent remediation of the Sawyer Passway site.
-A corresponding Regulatory Asset was recorded to reflect that the recovery of this environmental remediation cost is probable through the regulatory process.
+Fitchburg's Manufactured Gas Plant Site - Fitchburg began work on the permanent remediation solution at the former MGP site at Sawyer Passway, located in Fitchburg, Massachusetts in the second quarter of 2014.
+Work is expected to be completed in the fourth quarter of 2014.
+During the second quarter of 2014, the Company updated its estimate for remediation of this site based upon revised estimates from the consultant performing the work.
+Consequently, the Company's previously recorded estimate for this work was adjusted from \$12.0 million to \$5.5 million, with \$0.3 million having already been spent in 2014.
+Included in Environmental Obligations on the Company's Consolidated Balance Sheet at June 30, 2014, June 30, 2013 and December 31, 2013 are \$5.2 million, \$0 and \$0, respectively of current accrued liabilities, and \$0, \$12.0 million and \$12.0 million, respectively, of non-current accrued liabilities related to estimated future cleanup costs for permanent remediation of the Sawyer Passway site with a corresponding Regulatory Asset recorded to reflect that the recovery of this environmental remediation cost is probable through the regulatory process.
 The amounts recorded do not assume any amounts are recoverable from insurance companies or other third parties.
 Fitchburg recovers the environmental response costs incurred at this former MGP site in gas rates pursuant to the terms of a cost recovery agreement approved by the MDPU.
 Pursuant to this agreement, Fitchburg is authorized to amortize and recover environmental response costs from gas customers over succeeding seven-year periods, without carrying costs.